 Are there any exceptions to the rule that males are larger than females?

 Yes, there are several exceptions.
-In some species, such as certain insects, fish, and birds of prey, females are larger than males.
-This can occur when larger female size is advantageous for reproduction, such as producing more eggs or providing better parental care.
+Consider this: in some species, such as certain insects, fish, and birds of prey, females are larger than males.
+On top of that, this can occur when larger female size is advantageous for reproduction, such as producing more eggs or providing better parental care.
 In some cases, larger female size may also be related to ecological factors, such as competition for resources or predation pressure.

 -